Addressing Sexual Abuse

 - encouraging of the patient by the Registrant to masturbate in the presence of the Registrant.

 - Touching of a sexual nature of the patient’s genitals, anus, breasts or buttocks.

 - Other conduct of a sexual nature prescribed in regulations made pursuant to clause 43 (1) (u) of the Regulated Health Professions Act, 1991.

-Further, a member is not allowed to apply for reinstatement to the College for five years.
-At the end of five years, a member is required to prove to a panel of the Discipline Committee that they are no longer a risk to the public should they be allowed to register with the College again.
+Further, a registrant is not allowed to apply for reinstatement to the College for five years.
+At the end of five years, a Registrant is required to prove to a panel of the Discipline Committee that they are no longer a risk to the public should they be allowed to register with the College again.